Galooshi/import-js/README.md

 ## Running as a daemon

+*Note*: This section is intended mostly for developers of editor plugins.
+If you are using one of the standard editor plugins, you are most likely using the daemon under the hood already.

-Instead of invoking the `importjs` command-line tool every time you import something, you can run ImportJS in a background process and communicate with it using `stdin` and `stdout`.
-This will make importing faster because we don't have to spin up a node environment on every invocation.
-Chances are your editor plugin is already using the daemon for importing.
+You can run ImportJS in a background process and communicate with it using `stdin` and `stdout`.
+This will make importing faster because we're not spinning up a node environment on every invocation.

 The daemon is started by running running `importjsd`.
 It accepts commands sent via `stdin`.
 Each command is a (oneline) JSON string ending with a newline.
 The